 10. What if I am moving out of state?
 How do I transfer my certification to another state?

 Because you are completing a certification program at an NCATE and state-accredited institution, your certification is very transferable to other states.
 However, each state has different certification requirements.
-Some states, especially in the midwest will accept your certification with no additional coursework or testing.
+Some states, especially those in the Midwest, will accept your certification with no additional coursework or testing.
 Other states, especially on the east and west coast, may require that you complete additional testing or complete additional coursework before being issued a full certificate.
 In those cases, you would be issued a "Provisional" certificate allowing you time to make up those deficiencies while teaching.
 For information on transferring certification to all other states, please visit our Transferring to Other States website.

 11. What if my certificate expires?
 How do I renew it?